 Students choose courses to meet this requirement that are concentrated in a region or topic.
 The region or topic should relate, if possible, to their major.
-List of courses, by region, can be found in the BA in history degree requirements.
+Lists of courses, by region, can be found in the BA in history without concentration degree requirements.
 Students should review their plan with the director of the minor.

-In addition to HIST courses, students may use HNRS 240 to fulfill this requirement.
+In addition to HIST courses, students may use HNRS 240 Reading the Past (Topic Varies) to fulfill this requirement.